There are several types of personal trust documents. They differ in their goals and when you use the different types.

 The greater difficulty with changing it also provides some advantages in the right situation.
-Generally an irrevocable trust is considered separate from its maker for some purposes.
+Generally, an irrevocable trust is considered separate from its maker for some purposes.

-So, after you create an irrevocable trust, the increase in the value of the trust assets are not considered owned by the trust maker.
+So, after you create an irrevocable trust, the increase in the value of the trust assets is not considered owned by the trust maker.
 If the trust maker has substantial assets already, an irrevocable trust can keep the increase in the trust value out of the maker's taxable estate.

 So, this can lower estate taxes.
 However, many states have very high limits before they estate tax you.

 Because you may wish to change your decisions, an irrevocable trust is used less frequently than revocable trusts.

 Sometimes an irrevocable trust will be used to expedite the granting of government benefits - due to their separate legal existence for many purposes.

 Can't change the terms but they can be more flexible than you expect

 An irrevocable trust is irrevocable in the sense that you cannot change it after you've signed the document.
 The difference between an irrevocable trust and a Massachusetts revocable living trust is that you can change the revocable living trust at a later date after signing.

 An irrevocable trust can reduce both income and estate taxes.
 After you sign an irrevocable trust (IT), you no longer 'own' the assets.
 So if the asset grows in size after you part company with it, the growth is not in your taxable estate.